-IEPA has entered into separate Capitalization Grant Agreements with the EPA to administer the Clean Water Program and the Drinking Water Program.
+IEPA has entered into separate capitalization grant agreements ("Capitalization Grant Agreements") with the EPA to administer the Clean Water Program and the Drinking Water Program.
 With respect to the Clean Water Program, IEPA annually prepares an Intended Use Plan, which is presented in public hearings and which identifies wastewater treatment projects that are eligible for assistance from the Clean Water Program.
-Similarly, with respect to the Drinking Water Program, IEPA annually prepares an Intended Use Plan, which is presented in public hearings and which identifies for assistance from the Clean Water Program.
 Similarly, with respect to the Drinking Water Program, IEPA annually prepares an Intended Use Plan, which is presented in public hearings and which identifies drinking water projects that are eligible for assistance from the Drinking Water Program.